 Political Maneuvers

-In March, the Environmental Protection Agency announced a new national pollution standard requiring most new vehicles sold in the United States to be either all-electric or hybrids by 2032.
-The emissions rule will begin to come into effect in the model year 2027 with stricter standards taking effect in subsequent years.
+In March, the Environmental Protection Agency announced a new national pollution standard requiring that most new vehicles sold in the United States be either all-electric or hybrids by 2032.
+The emissions rule will begin to come into effect for the 2027 model year, with stricter standards taking effect in subsequent years.

 The Democratic Party platform approved during the Democratic National Convention in July takes credit for the emissions rule and the 2022 Inflation Reduction Act (IRA).
-It said the tax credits established by the act—which offer up to $7,500 in credits for a new EV purchase and $4,000 for a used one—“helped quadruple sales” of EVs.
+It said the tax credits established by the IRA—up to $7,500 for a new EV purchase and $4,000 for a used one—“helped quadruple sales” of EVs.

 In a May interview with CBS’s “Face the Nation,” U.S. Secretary of Transportation Pete Buttigieg said only a “handful” of chargers are currently being built.
 However, because of funding from IRA and other climate initiatives, the United States will hit its goal by 2030, he said.